CodePushGo/website/src/content/blog/en/fix-capacitor-version-mismatch-errors.md

 ### Plugin Version Fixes

-Ensure your plugins are compatible with the Capacitor version you're using.
+Ensure your plugins are compatible with the React Native version you're using.
 Update them to tested and compatible versions, and make sure to test the functionality after each update.

-If a plugin requires Capacitor 5.x but you're using 6.x, you have two options:
+If a plugin requires React Native 5.x but you're using 6.x, you have two options:

 -   Update the plugin to the latest version: